waterbycounty

 What's happening with rivers in Rutherford County right now?

-Rutherford County's primary USGS streamgage on the SECOND BROAD RIVER is currently reading 31 cubic feet per second — 27% of the long-term mean of 115 cfs.
+Rutherford County's primary USGS streamgage on the SECOND BROAD RIVER has a pipeline snapshot of 31 cubic feet per second — 27% of the long-term mean of 115 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Rutherford County water compare to the North Carolina average?